StevenMayher/431-2021/labs/lab04/README.md

 ## After the Lab

-- Answer Sketch and Grading Rubric will be posted the day after the Lab is due.
+- Answer Sketch and Grading Rubric are now available in [R Markdown](https://github.com/THOMASELOVE/431-2021/blob/main/labs/lab04/sketch/lab04_sketch.Rmd) and [in PDF](https://github.com/THOMASELOVE/431-2021/blob/main/labs/lab04/sketch/lab04_sketch.pdf)
 - Grades on the Lab will be posted to the Course Grading Roster one week after the deadline for the Lab.
 - Additional materials will be posted as necessary.